firebase/firebaseui-web/GETTING_STARTED.md

 ## Terms of service and privacy policy

-The old library used `tosUrl` and `privacyPolicyUrl` in the widget config.
-The new library attaches policy links through the platform provider configuration.
+Attach policy links through the platform provider configuration.

 ### React